Gibe/Gibe.CacheBusting/Readme.md

 nuget : ```Install-Package Gibe.CacheBusting```

-You will need to add gulp-rev, gulp-rev-delete-original and gulp-filter to package.json
+You will need to add [gulp-rev](https://www.npmjs.com/package/gulp-rev"gulp-rev"), [gulp-rev-delete-original](https://www.npmjs.com/package/gulp-rev-delete-original"gulp-rev-delete-original") and [gulp-filter](https://www.npmjs.com/package/gulp-filter"gulp-filter") to your package.json

 Update the gulp file to then include rev(), revdel() and rev.manifest() in the process for building css and js